-21 Documents may be served:

-- (a) in person on any director of any party, in which case service shall be deemed to take place on the day on which the documents are given to the director in person; - (b) by personal delivery to the registered address or principal business address within the UK of any party, or such other address (including that of a representative or adviser) as that party identifies in connection with the relevant dispute; in which case service shall be deemed to take place on the day of delivery or, if delivery is made after 5pm, the following working day; - (c) by first class post, to the registered address or principal business address within the UK of any party, or such other address (including that of a representative or adviser) as that party identifies in connection with the relevant dispute; in which case service shall be deemed to take place two working days after posting; - (d) by email, to any party which has previously identified in writing an electronic address for service of documents in connection with the relevant dispute (including the address of a representative or adviser) in which case service shall be deemed to take place on the day of receipt, or if receipt is after 5pm, the day following receipt.
-For the purposes of this Rule A201(d) the Secretary will accept documents sent to the email address stated on the Access Dispute Committee website; www.accessdisputesrail.org. him at sec.adc@btconnect.com; - (e) by fax to the advertised fax number of any Party, in which case service shall be deemed to take place on the day of transmission or, if transmission is completed after 5pm, the following working day; - (f) where a party has no registered address or principal business address within the UK, service may be made in accordance with the above requirements to the Secretary on behalf of that party.
+- 21 Documents may be served: - in person on any director of any party, in which case service shall be deemed to take place on the day on which the documents are given to the director in person; - (b) by personal delivery to the registered address or principal business address within the UK of any party, or such other address (including that of a representative or adviser) as that party identifies in connection with the relevant dispute; in which case service shall be deemed to take place on the day of delivery or, if delivery is made after 5pm, the following Working Day; - (c) by first class post, to the registered address or principal business address within the UK of any party, or such other address (including that of a representative or adviser) as that party identifies in connection with the relevant dispute; in which case service shall be deemed to take place two Working Days after posting; - (d) by email, to any party which has previously identified in writing an electronic address for service of documents in connection with the relevant dispute (including the address of a representative or adviser) in which case service shall be deemed to take place on the day of receipt, or if receipt is after 5pm, the day following receipt.
+For the purposes of this Rule A20(d) the Secretary will accept documents sent to him at sec.adc@btconnect.com: - (e) by fax to the advertised fax number of any party, in which case service shall be deemed to take place on the day of transmission or, if transmission is completed after 5pm, the following Working Day: - (f) where a party has no registered address or principal business address within the UK. service may be made in accordance with the above requirements to the Secretary on behalf of that party.
 The Secretary shall be considered to be the relevant party's agent for service and shall take all reasonable efforts to transmit the documents on to the party at such address as is specified outside the UK.

-Provided that, in all cases in which documents are sent to any company or corporate entity, such documents are addressed "Urgent; for the attention of the Company Secretary" or addressed to a person representing the party who has previously confirmed in writing his willingness to receive such documents on behalf of the party.
+Provided that, in all cases in which documents are sent to any company or corporate entity, such documents are addressed "Urgent: for the attention of the Company Secretary" or addressed to a person representing the party who has previously confirmed in writing his willingness to receive such documents on behalf of the party.

-- In these Rules, whenever any notice is required to be given in writing, writing shall include email. - Any reference to pages is a reference to A4 pages containing reasonably legible typescript at 1.5 line spacing.
-All documents submitted shall be made in a form
+22 In these Rules, whenever any notice is required to be given in writing, writing shall include email.